 Optional Supplemental Benefit: Tufts Health Plan Medicare Preferred Dental Option What you must pay when you get these services Tufts Health Plan Medicare Preferred Dental Option The Tufts Health Plan Medicare Preferred Dental Option is an optional supplemental benefit that you must sign up for and pay an additional premium.
 With this plan, you get preventive services, including X-rays, routine cleanings and check-ups.
+You pay an additional monthly premium amount of \$17.
 You are also covered for minor and major restorative dental services with no waiting period.
-You pay an additional monthly premium amount of \$30.
-Cost-sharing information is provided below based on the class of dental services you receive.
-The plan pays up to the Calendar Year Maximum of \$1,000.
+Cost-sharing information is provided below based on the class of dental The plan pays up to the Calendar Year Maximum of \$1,000.
 All covered services are subject to the Calendar Year Maximum.
-Services received from a dentist in an emergency situation are subject to plan rules and cost-sharing.
+Services received from a dentist in an emergency situation are subject to plan rules and cost-sharing. services you receive.
 Services are covered with providers in the Dominion PPO Network only .
 To see if your dentist is a Dominion PPO Network dentist or if you need a new dentist, review the Dental Directory or contact the Customer Relations number listed on the back cover of this booklet.
+The Tufts Health Plan Medicare Preferred Dental Option enhances your dental coverage by reducing cost-sharing for Class 2 Basic services and adding coverage for Class 3 Major services.
+If you enroll in the Tufts Health Plan Medicare Preferred Dental Option, the dental coverage described in section 2.1 ( Medical Benefits Chart , Tufts Health Plan Medicare Preferred Dental Plan) does not apply to you .

-^{} Cost-shares for these items/services do not count toward your maximum out-of-pocket amount.
+\\ Cost-shares for these items/services do not count toward your maximum out-of-pocket amount.

 Optional Supplemental Benefit: Tufts Health Plan Medicare Preferred Dental Option What you must pay when you get these services Class 1 Diagnostic and Preventive Services Comprehensive Oral Exam (including the initial dental history and charting of teeth) covered once every 36 months Periodic Oral Evaluation covered twice per year.
 You pay \$0 for Class 1 Diagnostic and Preventive Services Intra oral bitewing X-rays images (X-rays of the crowns of the teeth) covered twice per year when oral conditions indicate need.
 Prophylaxis (routine cleaning, scaling and polishing of teeth) covered twice per year.
 Class 2 Basic Services Emergency oral evaluation problem focused exams covered once every 12 months.
-You pay 20% coinsurance for Class 2 Basic Services Intra oral X-ray image of the entire mouth (panoramic image) covered once every 60 months.
-Intra oral X-ray image of the entire mouth (full mouth series) covered once every 60 months.
+You pay 20% coinsurance for Class 2 Intra oral X-ray image of the entire mouth (panoramic image) covered once every 60 months.
+Basic Services Intra oral X-ray image of the entire mouth (full mouth series) covered once every 60 months.
 Single tooth X-ray images covered as needed.
 Silver fillings and white fillings (front teeth) covered once every 24 months per surface, per tooth.
 White fillings (back teeth) covered once every 24 months per surface, per tooth; multi-surfaces will be processed as a silver filling and the patient is responsible up to the contracted fee.